Mathilde Tantot Flaunts Flawless Figure In Barely There Thong And Graphic T-Shirt

-Internet sensation Mathilde Tantot stunned fans around the world on social media after she posted a series of photos that showcased her insane physique on Friday, March 6.
-The blond bombshell, who is of French and Persian descent, shared the revealing post on her Instagram account with her 4.9 million followers as it quickly proved to be a hit.
+Internet sensation Mathilde Tantot stunned fans on social media after she posted a series of photos that showcased her insane physique on Friday, March 6.
+The blond bombshell — who is of French and Persian descent — shared the revealing post on her Instagram account with her 4.9 million followers and it quickly proved to be a hit.

-Mathilde’s top, which appeared to be made out of a cotton material and was dark blue and gray in color, was quite large on the beauty as it featured red Chinese characters and an East Asian dragon cartoon.
+Mathilde’s top, which appeared to be made out of a cotton material and was dark blue and gray in color, seemed to be quite large on the beauty.
+It featured red Chinese characters and an East Asian dragon cartoon.
 In one of the photos, the model rocked the shirt as a crop top as she lifted the garment up to her mouth and bit it in a move that exposed major cleavage and underboob.

 Mathilde finished the casual but intimate look with a pair of athletic white Nike socks that featured a black swoosh and black stripes.

-Mathilde joked in her caption that the photos are a visual depiction of her “doing absolutely nothing in the morning.”
+Mathilde joked in her caption that the photos were a visual depiction of her “doing absolutely nothing in the morning.”

 “Best girl out there,” one user commented.